 Return type toil.fileStores.FileID

-writeGlobalFileStream(cleanup=False, basename=None)
+writeGlobalFileStream (cleanup=False, basename=None, encoding=None, errors=None)

 Similar to writeGlobalFile, but allows the writing of a stream to the job store.
 The yielded file handle does not need to and should not be closed explicitly.